What performance spaces are there?

-We have signed up to the See It Safely scheme organised by Society Of London Theatre & UK Theatre, and also supported by the Federation of Scottish Theatre.
-This means we pledge to follow the latest Government and industry COVID-19 guidelines as well as additional requirements set by the scheme.
-We have lodged our Covid risk assessment with the scheme and agreed to spot-checks.
+We were part of the See It Safely scheme organised by Society Of London Theatre & UK Theatre, and also supported by the Federation of Scottish Theatre, when this scheme was operating.
+This means we pledged to follow the latest Government and industry COVID-19 guidelines as well as additional requirements set by the scheme.
+We lodged our Covid risk assessment with the scheme and agreed to spot-checks.

-To keep you safe, we will be cleaning the venue before every performance and regularly disinfecting.
+To keep you safe, we clean the venue before every performance and regularly disinfecting.

 Please use the hand sanitiser provided around the site.

 You are welcome to enjoy the theatre garden.
 Please note that after wet weather there is a large pond so young children and vulnerable people should be looked after.
-Watch out for uneven ground, and for guy-ropes around the marquees.
+Watch out for uneven ground.

 Our address is ‘Moss Park’ and in Scots the word ‘moss’ means bog.
 We are surrounded by cattle fields.
 And we have a nature pond.
 So we do tend to have a few midges flying around on warm still nights.
 They are a bit annoying but they don’t bite much.
 We recommend you put on some of your favourite anti-insect repellent before visiting.